 Dr. Denman is also on staff at Oregon Catholic Press (OCP), where he serves as Recordings Producer and Coordinator.
 He is published by The Church Hymnal Corporation and Oregon Catholic Press.

 Jerry Meter has been the Family Choir Accompanist since 2009 and substitutes at the organ for Dr. Denman when he is away.
 He was the interim organist at All Saints during late spring and summer of 2010.
 Jerry plays the keyboard as part of the 4th Youth Sunday Ensemble.
 Jerry has been an active member of All Saints since 2005 and has sung Tenor with the Chancel Choir since that time.
-He is a Worship Leader, Licensed Eucharistic Minister, and is the Treasurer of All Saints.
+He is a Worship Leader, Licensed Eucharistic Minister, serves on the Vestry and is the Treasurer of All Saints.
 Jerry has been working on and maintaining the All Saints Website since its re-creation in the spring of 2013 in the official capacity of Webmaster.

 Belinda Nissen has been the Director of The Family Choir since 2004.
 She has sung soprano in the Chancel Choir since 1999.
 She is a lector and she has served on the Church Vestry.
 Belinda composes motets for the Family Choir to sing for special occasions.
 She has written, composed and produced a Christmas Pageant in which the Choir and congregation members of all ages participate.